 Trying out simple commands interactively in IDLE is a nice way to get to know your robot's basic features.
 We will continue to use this each time we want to try out something new.
-However, making a robot carry out more complex behaviors requires several series of commands.
-Having to type these over and over interactively while the robot is operating can get tedious.
-Python provides a convenient way to package a series
+However, making a robot carry out more complex behaviors requires several series of IDLE Tip

-IDLE Tip